 Everything on your WordPress site has an impact on your conversion rate.
 Some things might play just a small part while others could drastically skyrocket your sales.
-Therefore you should plan on testing every element along the way.
-There are, of course, effective and ineffective ways to test and measure the success of your web page elements.
-Before I share the best WordPress A/B test tools, let’s discuss the importance of testing your web pages and why A/B testing leads to better conversion.
+Therefore you should plan on testing every element on your website along the way.
+There are, of course, both effective and ineffective ways to test and measure their success.
+But before we dive into some of the best WordPress A/B testing tools we recommend, let’s discuss the importance of testing your web pages and why it leads to better conversions.

 What is A/B Testing?

-What Can You Split Test On Your WordPress Website?
+What Can You Split Test on Your WordPress Site?

 Since A/B testing is the more accurate of the two methods, you should plan to implement a strategy that allows you to test each element on your website and on each web page.
 To do that effectively, isolate each element and test them separately.
 The idea is to pick two versions of the same page element and test them against each other to see which one is the most effective in increasing page views, conversions, and other important metrics.

 Footers and sidebars can be tested in the same manner.
 For instance, if you want to see whether a three-column footer or a four-column footer is more favorable for site visitors, run an A/B test where you sample each footer to a segment of your audience.
 The same goes for your sidebars.
 You can test your audience’s response to two sidebars versus one sidebar or test which of two different single-sidebar layouts is most effective.